Automating Accessibility Compliance with Cypress

 Why Automate Accessibility Testing?

-- Early Detection: Identify color-contrast failures, missing ARIA attributes, and keyboard navigation gaps before they hit production.
+- Early Detection: Find color-contrast failures, missing ARIA attributes, and keyboard navigation gaps before they reach production.

-- Scalability: Run the same tests against multiple pages, components, and viewports without extra manual effort.
+- Repeatable Coverage: Run the same checks against multiple pages, components, and viewports.

 Setup: Cypress + cypress-axe